-Section 3025 of the Affordable Care Act requires the Secretary of the Department of Health and Human Services (HHS) to establish HRRP and reduce payments to Inpatient Prospective Payment System (IPPS) hospitals for excess readmissions beginning October 1, 2012 (i.e., Fiscal Year [FY] 2013).
-Additionally, the 21st Century Cures Act requires CMS to assess a hospital’s performance relative to other hospitals with a similar proportion of patients who are dually eligible for Medicare and full-benefit Medicaid beginning in FY 2019.
-The legislation requires estimated payments under the non-stratified methodology (i.e., FY 2013 to FY 2018) equal payments under the stratified methodology (i.e., FY 2019 and subsequent years) to maintain budget neutrality.
+Section 1886(q) of the Social Security Act sets forth the statutory requirements for HRRP, which required the Secretary of the U.S. Department of Health and Human Services to reduce payments to subsection (d) hospitals for excess readmissions beginning October 1, 2012 (that is, fiscal year [FY] 2013).
+In addition, the 21st Century Cures Act directs CMS to assess a hospital’s performance relative to other hospitals with a similar proportion of patients who are dually eligible for Medicare and full Medicaid benefits beginning in FY 2019.
+The legislation requires estimated payments under the peer grouping methodology (that is, FY 2019 and onward) equal payments under the non-peer grouping methodology (that is, FY 2013 to FY 2018) to maintain budget neutrality.

-- Acute Myocardial Infarction (AMI)
+- Acute myocardial infarction (AMI)

-- Chronic Obstructive Pulmonary Disease (COPD)
+- Chronic obstructive pulmonary disease (COPD)

-- Heart Failure (HF)
+- Heart failure (HF)